Best Portable EV Chargers in 2026

 - No wall mount bracket included (sold separately)

 The trade-off for the lower price is brand maturity.
-TurboEV does not have the same multi-year track record as Lectron, and no carrying case is included (though any padded bag works fine).
-The plastic housing is functional but not as robust-feeling as the Lectron or Mustart.
+BougeRV does not have the same multi-year track record as Lectron, and no carrying case is included (though any padded bag works fine).
+The plastic housing is functional but not as robust-feeling as the Lectron or SEGUMA.
 That said, the unit is UL-listed, includes ground fault protection, and early owner reviews are positive.
-If you want portable Level 2 charging and the $40 savings matters — or you want to keep your total EV charging setup under $200 — the TurboEV gets the job done.
+If you want an affordable, compact portable Level 2 charger for apartment or renter use, the BougeRV gets the job done.
 Use our charging cost calculator to see how quickly the savings versus public charging pay for this charger.

-One practical advantage worth noting: at just 9 lbs, the TurboEV is the lightest charger on this list.
+One practical advantage worth noting: at just 9 lbs, the BougeRV is the lightest charger on this list.
 If you are frequently moving it between locations — apartment to workplace to a friend’s house — that weight savings adds up.
-Over 850 Amazon reviews with a 4.3-star average also provide enough real-world data to buy with confidence despite TurboEV being a newer brand.
+Over 850 Amazon reviews with a 4.3-star average also provide enough real-world data to buy with confidence despite BougeRV being a newer brand.

 Pros

-- Lowest price for a portable Level 2 charger at just $199
+- Budget-friendly portable Level 2 charging at just $199

 - Same 32A / 7.68 kW output as chargers costing $50–$100 more